 Browserling offers free online cross-browser testing in the Google Chrome browser.
 We have installed Google Chrome on our cloud servers and we stream the browser to you.
 You don't need to install any additional software as Browserling is powered by HTML5 and JavaScript.
 The Chrome browser runs on real computers and it's not a fake browser simulator or emulator.

-We have installed absolutely all Chrome versions starting from Chrome 1 to Chrome 116 (currently the latest version).
-As Google has a strict release schedule, we know about all the future Chrome release dates.
-We have copied them to our calendar and as soon as a new version is released, we get a reminder and install it on our cloud browser platform.
+We have installed every Chrome versions starting from Chrome 1 to Chrome 132 (currently the latest version).
+As Google has a consistent release schedule, we know about all future Chrome release dates.
+We have copied them to our calendar, and as soon as a new version is released, we get a reminder and install it on our cloud browser platform.

-The demo version offers three minutes of free Chrome testing but to unlock unlimited testing sessions, you'll have to get the developer plan.
+The demo version offers three minutes of free Chrome testing but to unlock unlimited testing sessions, you'll have to get a developer plan.

 Why is cross-browser testing in Chrome important?